May 21, 2014 | personal injury Claims

 Defining Catastrophic Impairment

-The term “catastrophic injury” refers to injuries that are substantial, serious and permanent, as defined in Ontario Statutory Accident Benefit Schedule (SABS).
-Victims whose injures are catastrophic will have access to enhanced benefits, far above that of minor or non-minor injury victims.
+The term “catastrophic injury” refers to injuries that are substantial, serious, and permanent, as defined in the Ontario Statutory Accident Benefit Schedule (SABS).
+Victims whose injuries are catastrophic will have access to enhanced benefits, far above those of minor or non-minor injury victims.
 This is because those with catastrophic injuries require extra care over an extended period of time.

 For instance, accident victims with paraplegia or those who have suffered blindness or sustained an amputation can qualify as catastrophically injured.
 Other injuries are more difficult to ascertain, particularly with psycho-emotional impairments.